Tips For Selling Your Home in 2025 — Advice from Experts

 If working with an agent doesn’t work for your plans, consider getting an all-cash offer from an investor.
 Use HomeLight’s Simple Sale to see what an all-cash offer could look like without any commitments.

-But if you’re willing to take the time, make sure to work with a top real estate agent who understands the nuances of your local market.
-HomeLight can connect you with an experienced agent in your market who’s the best fit for your selling needs.
+But if you’re willing to take the time, make sure to work with a top real estate professional who understands the nuances of your local market.
+HomeLight can connect you with an experienced agent who’s the best fit for your selling needs.

 Stage your home by decluttering and depersonalizing, painting walls in neutral colors, arranging furniture for optimal flow, and adding fresh flowers or plants for a welcoming touch.
 Ensure your home is clean, well-lit, and smells pleasant.

 Work with a knowledgeable real estate agent who can provide a comparative market analysis (CMA).
-The CMA considers similar homes in your area that have recently sold, and it helps you set a competitive and realistic price for your property.
+The CMA considers similar homes in your area that have recently sold and helps you set a competitive and realistic price for your property.

 Focus on improvements that provide a high return on investment.
 Fresh paint, new light fixtures, updated hardware, and a deep clean can make a big difference without breaking the bank.
 Address any minor repairs or maintenance issues as well.